Board of Directors

 Elizabeth DeRuff is an Agricultural Chaplain, businesswoman, and farmer who makes her home in Marin County.
 She is a pioneer in exploring the intersection of food, land, and faith.
-Currently, Elizabeth is focused on propagating drought tolerant and rare varieties of landrace wheat, which are stone-milled and available for sale from Honoré Farm and Mill to support the non-profit educational work of Honoré.
+Currently, Elizabeth is focused on propagating drought tolerant, biodiverse varieties of landrace wheat, which are stone-milled and available for sale from Honoré Farm and Mill to support the non-profit educational work of Honoré.
 She also directs a CSA (Community Supported Agriculture) that provides flour to individuals and public schools.
-In this capacity, she is focused on transforming our food and farm systems through the lens of wheat, conducting research and writes, teaches, farms and consults.
+In this capacity, she is focused on transforming our food and farm systems through the lens of growing wheat and offering hands-on education.
+Under her leadership Honoré recently completed a grant from the USDA to create whole grain curriculum in California public schools, teaching children where their bread comes from and why whole grains will improve their health.
+She also writes, teaches, farms and consults.
 Her research, and recipes, are available online at Honoremill.org.
-She has a BS in economics from the University of Southern California, an M.Div. from The Episcopal Divinity School of the Pacific, and a certificate in bread baking from the San Francisco Baking Institute and recently baked the "perfect" whole wheat sourdough loaf in her home oven.
+She has a BS in economics from the University of Southern California, an Master’s in Divinity from The Episcopal Divinity School of the Pacific, and a certificate in bread baking from the San Francisco Baking Institute and recently baked the "perfect" whole wheat sourdough loaf in her home oven.

 Margaret Kinnaman